 When school gets out for summer vacation the fun and learning at the KYC does not stop!
 The KYC offers a full schedule of summer programs, all of which are free to high school and middle schoolers in the Governor Wentworth Regional School District.
 Summer programs consist of fun and valuable field trips.
 Participants climb mountains, take group bike rides, visit museums, attractions, and beautiful places, and do a whole lot of swimming!
 The summer schedule is typically posted under the BTAS! tab at the end of May.

-Club 121 is a pilot program which was added to the KYC’s program lineup in January 2019.
+Club 121 is a program which was added to the KYC’s program lineup in January 2019.
 The program’s fun name denotes the important fact that services are provided on a one-to-one (121…get it?!) basis.
 Middle schoolers enrolled in Club 121 are paired with an adult mentor from the KYC’s staff.
 Everyone needs the support of an entire community as they navigate the challenges of growing up.
 Through Club 121, adult mentors provide some of this support by acting as advocates in middle schoolers’ lives.
 Mentors and mentees work together to create strategies for academic success, set meaningful goals, explore productive interests, foster positive relationships with family and peers, and ensure success for high school and beyond.
 Mentoring sessions take place in the middle school during the school day and consist of guided discussions and formal goal setting and self-exploration activities.
-The KYC is optimistic that this program will expand and flourish well beyond this important and valuable pilot phase.